franknobel/test1/README.md

 - `PUT v1/video/{id}/like` like a video [Authenticated API]
 - `DELETE v1/video/{id}/like` unlike a video [Authenticated API]
 - `GET v1/video/` list of video the login user uploaded.
 [Authenticated API]
-- `GET v1/liked/videos` list of video the login user liked.
+- `GET v1/liked/videos` list of videos the login user liked.
 [Authenticated API]

 The goal is to create a simple RESTful api that provide above endpoint. consider all the things you need for a production grade project and implement the endpoint.